Test Optional Policy

 Submitting Official Test Scores

-Lebanon Valley College admission office accepts score reports as official when received via email, fax, or postal mail directly from a school counselor, principal, or other school official, or when sent directly from the College Board (www.collegeboard.org) or ACT (www.act.org).
+Lebanon Valley College admission office accepts score reports as official when they are (1) listed on a student’s official high school transcript; (2) received via email, fax, or postal mail directly from a school counselor, principal, or other school official; or (3) sent directly from the College Board (www.collegeboard.org) or ACT (www.act.org).
 LVC’s SAT and TOEFL testing code is 2364 and our ACT testing code is 3610.

 In March of 2016 the College Board began administering a redesigned version of the SAT.
 Applicants who decide to include their SAT results will not be required to submit the optional written section (SAT Essay).

 Lebanon Valley College will continue to accept SAT results from exams taken prior to the redesign for first year and transfer applicants.